-What could be – and used to be – a great demonstration for the small joys in life is now since January 2013 a reminder of a tragedy.
-This artistic, quirky force majeur created by one man is one of the most colourful art experiences around, and certainly in Rio.
-Escadaria Selarón is the accidental art work of the Chilean-born artist Jorge Selarón, who came to Rio in 1990, poor and with no real purpose in life.
+What could be – and used to be – a great demonstration for the small joys in life, is since January 2013 a reminder of a tragedy.
+This artistic, quirky force majeur created by one man, is one of the most colourful art experiences around, and certainly in Rio.
+Selaron’s Stairs (or locally Escadaria Selarón) is the accidental art work of the Chilean-born artist Jorge Selarón.
+Selarón came to Rio in 1990, poor and with no real purpose in life.
 He started out the renovation of the 250 steps connecting Lapa, the neighbourhood at the outskirts of downtown Rio, with the hilltop neighbourhood of Santa Teresa.

 Initially it was a side project of the artist’s alongside his usual passion, painting.
-Before he realised, the stairs became his mission in life and he ended up spending the rest of his time working on continuously improving them.
-Initially the decoration was carried out with tiles and ceramics he found around town, but later the tiles decorating his stairs were sent to him by people from the entire world, still to be witnessed today.
+Before he realised it, the stairs became his mission in life and he ended up spending the rest of his time working on continuously improving them.
+Initially the decoration was carried out with tiles and ceramics he found around town.
+Later the tiles decorating his stairs were sent to him by people from the entire world, still to be witnessed today.

 It all ended in the first half of January 2013, when the artist was found dead, right there on his beloved stairs.
-It was likely an act of suicide as a result of a conflict with a former business partner, resulting in life threats and eventually a serious case of depression.
-A tragic faith that deserved a different ending.
+The story goes it was an act of suicide, as a result of a conflict with a former business partner, resulting in life threats and eventually a serious case of depression.
+A tragic faith that truly deserved a different ending.

-The neighbourhood where the stairs are located is fairly dodgy, so use precautions, especially at the upper, Santa Teresa end of it, the shadier characters of the city are drawn here too and not just the increasing numbers of tourists.
+The neighbourhood where the stairs are located is fairly dodgy, so use precautions.
+Especially at the upper, Santa Teresa end of it, the shadier characters of the city are drawn here as well and not just the increasing numbers of tourists.